francescoraves483/OCABS-project/README.md

+# OCABS is now inside OScar

+All the features of OCABS, __except for enhanced CAMs__, are now integrated into the CA Basic Service module of OScar, our open implementation of the ETSI C-ITS stack.
+You can find more information on OScar [OpenWrt-V2X](https://github.com/DriveX-devs/OScar).

+Therefore, OCABS is no longer going to be maintained with the exclusion of the enhanced CAM features.
+The latter are going to be maintained as part of this repository, until they will be integrated into OScar.

 # OCABS - the Open CA Basic Service implementation

 This repository contains _OCABS_, a C++ open implementation of the CA Basic Service, to be used for deployement into real hardware, running, for instance, [OpenWrt-V2X](https://github.com/francescoraves483/OpenWrt-V2X).